 Designing an Effective Syllabus

-This interactive guide and 3-part series take a faculty perspective on developing our course syllabus while considering how to make the syllabus an entry point and invitation to the course for our students.
+This 3-part series and interactive guide take a faculty perspective on developing our course syllabus while considering how to make the syllabus an entry point and invitation to the course for our students.

 - Creating the Foundation for a Warm Classroom Climate.
 Harnish, R.J. et al. (2011).
 Association for Psychological Science Observer.

-This teaching tip article provides examples on how to transform syllabus statements into warm and inviting communication to your students.
+This teaching tip article provides examples of how to transform syllabus statements into warm and inviting communication to your students.

 - Constructing a Learner-Centered Syllabus: One Professor's Journey.
 Richmond, A. (2016).
 IDEA Center Paper #60.